iamkzntsv/neural-style-transfer/README.md

 # Neural Style Transfer
 This repository contains my implementation of the [Neural Style Transfer paper](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf).
 The code is based on the explanation given in Andrew Ng's [Deep Learning Specialization](https://www.deeplearning.ai/courses/deep-learning-specialization/).

-Similarly to the original paper it uses a 19-layer VGG network.
+## What is NST?

+This algorithm allows to transfer the style from one image (style image) to another (content image).
+The resulting (generated) image is initialized as a random noise sampled from the uniform distribution correlated with the content image.
+The model is then trained on the updated pixel values based on the loss between the generated image and the content and style images.
+Similarly to the original paper this version uses a 19-layer VGG network and is trained in 20000 epochs.

 ## Loss Function
 ### Content Cost